RaphaelTam/Wrangling_data/README.md

 This project creates a data folder in the user's home directory: ~/data

-Data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip into a file named sensor.zip in the user's home directory: ~/sensor.zip
+Input data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip into a file named sensor.zip in the user's home directory: ~/sensor.zip

 Unzipped data is located in a folder named "UCI HAR Datset" in ~/data.

-run_analysis.R extracts, transforms and loads the output tidy data set as "tidy.txt" into ~/data.
+run_analysis.R gets, extracts, transforms the input data.
+It loads the output tidy data set as "tidy.txt" into ~/data.

 code_book.md provides detailed comments on the extract-transform-load process.